The Difference Between Cat A and Cat B Fitout?

 At this stage, the right mix of breakout areas, meeting rooms and workstations for the needs of the business are calculated and the furnishing for the space must be selected and installed.
 This will mean that the correct products are being selected for each space with the lighting used in breakout spaces, small meeting rooms, circulation areas and kitchen areas varying greatly.

-It might also be the case that new lighting will be selected based upon a company’s desire to enhance a space for branding or business values, as well as to promote well-being (read our article on workplace well-being here) in the work space.
+It might also be the case that new lighting will be selected based upon a company’s desire to enhance a space for branding or business values, as well as to promote well-being in the work space.

 Cat B fit out tend to be more creative and led by design.
 Our team really enjoys working alongside architects and design teams, helping to push unique ideas.
 Be it bespoke shapes, special RAL colours or sophisticated schemes, the Cat B fitout is a great opportunity to showcase the possibility lighting offers as a design medium.